turkeryilmaz/openairinterface5g/doc/rfsimulator_pub_sub/rfsim_pub_sub.md

 **Downlink**: a topic used to publish data from gNB to UE.
 **Uplink**: a topic used to publish data from UE to gNB.
 **First**: a topic used to publish the first message from gNB to UE.
-**join**: a topic used to publish a join message from UE to gNB, when the UE is first connected to the broker.
+**Join**: a topic used to publish a join message from UE to gNB, when the UE is first connected to the broker.

 See the following diagram:
 ![Rfsim pubsub architecture](rfsim-pubsub-architecture.jpg)